-It is no secret that vitamin D is a vital nutrient.
-If you spend time in the sun, your body can make it.
-Breakfast staples, such as eggs, milk and orange juice, etc. have ample amounts of this vitamin.
+It is no secret that vitamin D is a vital nutrient, that you can derive if you spend time in the sun.
+Breakfast staples, such as eggs, milk, and orange juice, etc. have ample amounts of this vitamin.
 Certain mushrooms and fatty fish, such as halibut, salmon, and herring are also available to you as a source of vitamin D.

-There is no doubt about the role of vitamin D in maintaining healthy bones, through promoting calcium and phosphorus absorption into the body.
+There is no doubt about the role of vitamin D in maintaining healthy bones by promoting calcium and phosphorus absorption into the body.
 Researchers say that if you have a deficiency of this compound, it can lead to soft bones (osteomalacia) or fragile bones (osteoporosis), particularly during old age.

 Increasing evidence recently shows that vitamin levels are also related to an increase in the risk of diabetes, muscle and bone pain type 1, breast, colon, prostate, ovarian, esophageal, and lymphatic cancers, and perhaps more serious diseases.

-Vitamin D obviously helps with calcium absorption.
+Vitamin D helps with calcium absorption.
 Without enough vitamin D, there will be a lack of the active form of calcium, the hormone calcitriol.
 A sufficient level of this component, as well as the phosphate, can be maintained by the body's calcium absorption and both support the growth and maintenance of healthy, strong bones.

-It is therefore critical to get enough vitamin D to prevent bone diseases such as childhood rickets, adult osteomalacia and elderly osteoporosis.
+It is therefore critical to get enough vitamin D to prevent bone diseases such as childhood rickets, adult osteomalacia, and elderly osteoporosis.

 Researchers believe that a person's vitamin D level could be a part of the risk of seasonal affective disorder or seasonal depression.
 Less vitamin D may influence neurotransmitter activity, which appears to be found in people with seasonal affective disorder.

 But with low levels of vitamin D in your body, may create a hurdle in the release of serotonin, eventually leading to depression.
-Our team of world-class master chefs follow the daily requirements of nutrients in preparing meals, that can help you restore the lost levels of this happy hormone.
+Our team of world-class master chefs follows the daily requirements of nutrients in preparing meals, that can help you restore the lost levels of this happy hormone.

 If you are in shortfall of this vitamin, you may experience respiratory infection (e.g., colds and flu) more than normal.
 Increase your vitamin D level immediately to heal your disease.

-Many studies show that adequate vitamin D was associated with the reduced risk of cardiovascular disease, strokes and heart failure.
-It is said that even a slight reduction in the level of this vitamin, can shoot up the blood pressure in patients.
+Many studies show that adequate vitamin D was associated with a reduced risk of cardiovascular disease, strokes, and heart failure.
+It is said that even a slight reduction in the level of this vitamin can shoot up blood pressure in patients.